rreece/rreece.github.io/outline-of-philosophy/human-condition.md

 My personal summary of the most important Stoic theses:

-1. Dichotomy of control
+#### 1. Dichotomy of control

 -   Be mindful of what is and what is not in your control.
 -   If something outside of your control causes you anxiety, you should try accept it and cast the anxiety asside.
-    -   We don't control what happens, we control how we respond.
+-   We don't control what happens; we control how we respond.

+>   What should we do then?
+Make the best use of what is in our power,
+>   and treat the rest in accordance with its nature.

+--Epictetus, *Discourses*, I, 1, 17

-2. The obstacle is the way
+#### 2. The obstacle is the way

 -   If the cause of your anxiety is within your control, then the best (and really only good) solution is to face it.
 -   We underestimate what stresses we can face.
 -   In any circumstance, we have an opportunity to practice virtue, the be excellent.

-3. Reflection
+#### 3. Reflection

 -   Wise decisions come from patience and discernment.
 -   Mindfulness, temperance, journaling, and focusing on what you can do will bring about the best solutions you can.

+>   It is impossible for a man to learn what he thinks he already knows.

+--Epictetus, *Discourses*, II, 17

-4. Preferred indifferents
+#### 4. Preferred indifferents

 -   Health, wealth, and success are natural to prefer, but they are not necessary for living a good life.
 -   We can have aspirations and goals, but on the onset we must be ready for failure.
 Much is out of our control.
 -   Our goal should be to do the best we can, not to have the best outcome.
 -   Everything is impermanent.
 We are mortal.
     We will take nothing or nonone with us beyond death.

->   What should we do then?
-Make the best use of what is in our power,
->   and treat the rest in accordance with its nature.

---Epictetus, *Discourses*, I, 1, 17

 More:

->   It is impossible for a man to learn what he thinks he already knows.

---Epictetus, *Discourses*, II, 17

 -   TODO: virtue ethics

-Stoic vitues:
+Stoic virtues:

 -   Courage (*andreia*)
 -   Justice (*dikaiosyne*)